-Notes: Children included are those under 16 years of age and living in families with incomes under $36,276 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not).
+Notes: Children included are those under 16 years of age, with the household head not in the workforce, and living in families with incomes under $28,485 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not).
 The families these children are living in would all receive the Family Tax Benefit (A) at the maximum level.

-The level of income used for these data was based on Poverty Lines: Australia, June Quarter 2014 which contains a weekly income for a single parent with two children, including housing costs.
+The level of income used for these data was based on Poverty Lines: Australia, June Quarter 2021 which contains a weekly income for a single parent with two children, including housing costs.
 Poverty Lines: Australia is a quarterly newsletter that updates the Henderson Poverty Line as defined in the 1973 Commonwealth Commission of Inquiry into Poverty.
 Poverty lines are presented for a range of family sizes, in order to avoid the situation of poverty.
-The updated Poverty Lines take into account changes in the average income level of all Australians, reflecting the idea that poverty is relative.
+The updated Poverty Lines takes account of changes in the average income level of all Australians, reflecting the idea that poverty is relative.

-Numerator: Children under 16 years of age in low income families receiving welfare payments from the Department of Human Services: families included are those with incomes under $36,276 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not)
+Numerator: Children under 16 years of age in low income families receiving welfare payments from Centrelink: families included are those with incomes under $28,485 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not)

 Denominator: All children under 16 years of age